- About Us

 The past few years have taken a bite out of my self worth and this trip went a long way to restoring that.
 I felt like I could do anything when I returned. — Joanne C, SC

 After breakfast it’s a short drive to Jokulsarlon.
 We’ll board a small boat and cruise beside icebergs on this glacial lagoon.
 The icebergs have calved off Vatnajokull.
 This is a quiet, surreal experience and an opportunity for some marvelous photography.
-We’ll stop on black sand beaches and if we are lucky, see blue icebergs on land and on the shore for terrific photos.
-This is the most scenic afternoon of the whole trip, as we see myriad fingers of ice from Vatnajokull.
-Then it’s off to Skogar to check into our Iceland accommodations and enjoy a delicious dinner.
+We’ll stop on black sand beaches and if we are lucky, see blue icebergs on the shore for terrific photos.
+This is the most scenic afternoon of the whole trip, as we see myriad tongues of ice from Vatnajokull.
+Then it’s off to Skogar to check into our hotel accommodations and enjoy a delicious dinner.

 Thanks again for taking the worry out of travel.
 What fun tolting on a horse and making all these new friends.
 The final dinner was wonderful, singing our made-up song to the Icelanders.
 I’ll never forget that moment. — Sam P, NJ

-After our fabulous home made breakfast, we’ll saddle-up for a two-hour Icelandic horse ride.
+After our home made breakfast, we’ll saddle-up for a two-hour Icelandic horse ride.
 These small, gentle yet sturdy horses are famous for their gait known as a “tolt” which is a sort of half run, half walk.
 The ride will take us through rolling hill country, across a river and along a riverbank.
 These are such enjoyable horses to ride.
 Back on the road, we’ll visit two of Iceland’s most famous natural attractions – Geysir hot springs and Gullfoss waterfalls.
 Geysir gave its name to all other geysers around the world but is generally inactive.
 However Strokkur geyser will likely send a 60’ spout into the air during our visit.
 The River Hvita tumbles 100’ into a ravine at Gullfoss and a short trail allows us to feel the power of the falls up close.
-Then we’ll drive into Reykjavik and check into our accommodations for the night.
 We’ll drive to the famous Blue Lagoon and soak in these incredibly luxurious blue mineral laden waters.
 Spreading the white silica mud over you is fun and cleansing and makes for great photos!
-Farewell dinner at a local favorite restaurant.
+Then we’ll drive into Reykjavik and check into our accommodations before enjoying our farewell dinner at a local favorite restaurant.

-After breakfast transfer to the airport for mid-morning flights to North America, or if you choose to extend or have a later flight, you are on your own to get to the Keflavik airport.
+After breakfast transfer to the airport for flights to North America, or if you choose to extend, you are on your own to get to the Keflavik airport.